 It also measures body fat percentage.
 A few more features:

+Not sure when or how often to weigh and or take measurements?
 For some reason, it seem like the general rule of thumb is to measure every week.
 Honestly, it’s a better idea to wait and measure, weigh and/or measure your body fat every two weeks.
 Give your body a chance to change.
-One week really isn’t a lot of time so it makes more sense to give yourself that time to make some improvements.
-It’s really exciting to see results and we’re all motivated by results but slow and steady wins the race.
+One week isn’t always enough time to allow your body to change.
+When you measure, you want to see results, right?
+We’re all motivated by progress.
+Because of this, it makes more sense to give yourself that time to make some improvements.